ondras12345/AlarmClock/src/development/audio/README.md

-## Own version
+## Custom version
 - I couldn't find anything that would be small and useful, so I wrote my own.
 - Only sine waves are supported.
 - Volume can be controlled.
-- I was doing all of my testing with an analog amplifier based on TDA2030, I was feeding the signal in through this circuit:
+- I was doing all of my testing with an analog amplifier based on TDA2030, I was feeding the signal to the amplifier through this circuit:

 ```
                                              _______